Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 22.25.03 UTC
+- WIB: Minggu, 1 Desember 2024 23.30.51 UTC
-- WITA: Minggu, 1 Desember 2024 23.25.03 UTC
+- WITA: Senin, 2 Desember 2024 00.30.51 UTC
-- WIT: Senin, 2 Desember 2024 00.25.03 UTC
+- WIT: Senin, 2 Desember 2024 01.30.51 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational